Fort Macon State Park: Civil War

 The Civil War began on April 12, 1861, and only two days elapsed before local North Carolina militia forces from Beaufort arrived to seize the fort for the state of North Carolina and the Confederacy.
 North Carolina Confederate forces occupied the fort for a year, preparing it for battle and arming it with 54 heavy cannons.

+On April 14, 1862 Captain Josiah Pender led a group of volunteers from Beaufort and seized the fort for North Carolina, securing the peaceful surrender of its ordinance sergeant, though official authorization for its capture was not issued by the governor until the following day.
+Pender reported the fort to be in poor condition, with its woodwork, iron, and masonry in need of repair.
+Of the installation's 17 guns, only four had been mounted, while 13 others lay near the fort's wharf.
+On April 17, a ship arrived with tools, supplies, and enslaved and free colored laborers to enact repairs.
+Anticipating federal attack at any moment, North Carolina crowded the fort with troops.

 Early in 1862, Union forces commanded by Maj.
 Gen. Ambrose E. Burnside swept through eastern North Carolina, and part of Burnside's command under Brig.
 Gen. John G. Parke was sent to capture Fort Macon.
 Parke's men captured Morehead City and Beaufort without resistance, then landed on Bogue Banks during March and April to fight to gain Fort Macon.
 Col. Moses J. White and 400 North Carolina Confederates in the fort refused to surrender even though the fort was hopelessly surrounded.
 On April 25, 1862, Parke's Union forces bombarded the fort with heavy siege guns for 11 hours, aided by the fire of four Union gunboats in the ocean offshore and floating batteries in the sound to the east.